 Fugitive From Justice

-When people think of the term “fugitive from justice” they might think of a person who fled from the State where the prosecution would take place.
-A fugitive from justice might flee the jurisdiction in order to:
+When people think of the term “fugitive from justice,” they might think of a person who fled from the state where a criminal prosecution would occur.
+A fugitive from justice might flee the jurisdiction to:

 • avoid prosecution for a felony or a misdemeanor;